stratosphereips/NetSecGame/README.md

 4. Playing `ExfiltrateData` requires controlling **BOTH** source and target hosts
 5. Playing `Find Services` can be used to discover hosts (if those have any active services)
 6. Parameters of `ScanNetwork` and `FindServices` can be chosen arbitrarily (they don't have to be listed in `known_newtworks`/`known_hosts`)
+7. The `BlockIP` action needs its three parameters (Source host, Target host and Blocked host) to be in the controlled list of the Agent.

 ### Actions for the defender
 The defender does have the action to block an IP address in a target host.

-In this version, there is no global defender as there was before, because now it is a multi-agent system.
+There is no global defender anymore as there was before, because now it is a multi-agent system.

 The actions are:
 - BlockIP().
 That takes as parameters:
   - "target_host": IP object where the block will be applied.
   - "source_host": IP object where this actions is executed from.